 Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203, all Level I NUR courses.
+Co-requisite: ENG 112, NUR 240, NUR 241, NUR 243, NUR 244, NUR 244LC.

 This course is a continuation of Advanced Parent/Child Nursing Theory in which challenging concepts of caring for women during labor, delivery, and the postpartum period as well as newborns in the delivery room and newborn nursery will be explored.
 Complex care of women admitted for conditions related to reproductive health will be included.
 Supplemental learning experiences will be offered through area agencies dealing with women's health and pediatric issues.